 - Bull neck due to cervical lymphadenopathy and swelling of the soft tissue of the neck → airway obstruction

 - Laryngeal diphtheria: difficulty breathing, inspiratory stridor

-- Cutaneous diphtheria is the result of direct inoculation of C. diphtheriae into skin (e.g., skin abrasions) or pre-existing skin lesions.
+- Cutaneous diphtheria is the result of direct inoculation of C. diphtheriae into the skin (e.g., skin abrasions) or preexisting skin lesions.

-- Cutaneous diphtheria is usually seen in tropical regions, where it is more common than respiratory diphtheria.
+- Usually seen in tropical regions, where it is more common than respiratory diphtheria

 - Patients present with scaly erythematous rash, impetigo, or deep, punched-out ulcers

 - Cutaneous diphtheria does not result in systemic effects.